oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

       </copy>
     ```

     The first thing you may notice is that the program has just over 100 lines of code.
-If you've looked at the code for the vectorizing Python programs for other Embedding models you will see that this program logic is very similar.
+If you've looked at the Python code for vectorizing using other Embedding models you will see that this program logic is very similar.

 2. After you scroll past the comments section of the program you will notice that we are importing the os, sys, array and time Python modules.
 We are using these modules to performing basic operations in the program.